Transforming Urban Water Initiative

 Led by the San Francisco Estuary Partnership, the Transforming Urban Water initiative:

-- Engages community partners in ongoing and potential nature-based solutions projects;
+- Engages community partners in ongoing and potential shoreline nature-based solutions projects;

 - Supports capacity building and resource sharing on the state of the art of design, permitting, construction, planning and public engagement on nature-based solutions and horizontal levee projects;